comsci-uwc-isak/unit-1-project-rikiod/README.md

 It should be noted that this summarize program doesn't find the average distance covered by a singular car.

 ### 7. Backing up the database
-Inputs: name of location to backup (ex. hard drive name)
+Steps:
 1. Obtain inputs
 2. Check if the number of arguments (inputs, found with $#) is one, otherwise exit.
 3. Copy database to the input using the function cp -a <File> <Destination>.

+Inputs: name of location to backup (ex. hard drive name)

 The following script creates a backup of the database in a designated location which is given to the system by the user in the form of an argument.
 For example, /Volumes/HARDDRIVENAME.